ctaylo37/crtinteractive/elmo.md

 ---
-title: PayPal Experimentation Platform
+title: PayPal Experimentation Lifecycle Management & Ops (ELMO)
-description: The PayPal Experimentation Lifecycle Management & Operations (ELMO) platform was a redesign of a legacy platform internal to PayPal.
-The application is used for creating ramp and AB experiments on the PayPal platoform to test new experiences.
+description: The PayPal Experimentation Lifecycle Management & Operations (ELMO) platform was a redesign of a legacy application internal to PayPal.
+The application is used for creating ramp and AB experiments to test new experiences across all PayPal products.
 layout: default
 permalink: /elmo
 ---